 We found 6 neurologists who accept Anthem near Poway, CA.

-Dr. Scott Riedler works as a neurologist in San Diego, CA. The average patient rating for Dr. Riedler is 2.5 stars out of 5.
+Dr. Scott Riedler is a physician who specializes in neurology (brain & spinal cord disease).
+The average patient rating for Dr. Riedler is 2.5 stars out of 5.
 These areas are among Dr. Riedler's clinical interests: nerve conduction studies (NCS), multiple sclerosis (MS), and parkinson's disease.
-He is affiliated with Sharp Rees-Stealy.
-Dr. Riedler takes Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
-He is accepting new patients.
-After attending the University of California, San Diego (UCSD), School of Medicine, he completed his residency training at a hospital affiliated with the University of California, San Diego (UCSD).
+He is professionally affiliated with Sharp Rees-Stealy.
+Dr. Riedler accepts Anthem, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
+He has an open panel.
+He studied medicine at the University of California, San Diego (UCSD), School of Medicine.
+Dr. Riedler's residency was performed at a hospital affiliated with the University of California, San Diego (UCSD).

 Clinical interests: Headache, Electromyography, Multiple Sclerosis, Parkinson's Disease, Electroencephalography, Nerve ...
 (Read more)